 PRIORITY ISSUES

 Shelby County deserves a fair shot.
-Strong schools, respected work, and transparent local decision‑making are how our communities stay stable, safe, and prosperous.
-Progress happens when decisions are made with local community voices focused on sustainable, long‑term results.
+Strong schools, respected work, and transparent local decision‑making: progress happens when decisions are made with local community voices like yours in mind.
+Hope alone doesn't win elections.
+Organizing Does.

 Education That Works for Everyone